RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 is called “autoboxing.”
 In this book, we will typically use the Object version of all the numeric data types and let the compiler do its thing.

-Lets go back in time and look at another of our very early Python programs.
-Here is a simple Python function to convert a Fahrenheit temperature to Celsius.
+Let's look at a simple Python function which converts a Fahrenheit temperature to Celsius.
+If this program were run on the command-line, you would enter the temperature when prompted -- the Javascript pop-up for input is only an artifact of the digital textbook.

 .. activecode:: tcpython
     :language: python